 You may be worried that installing wooden floors yourself will be a long and complicated job, but it needn’t be.
-You can buy floors that come with instructions on how to fit them, making your job that bit simpler.
+You can buy floors that come with instructions on how to fit them, making your job a bit simpler.

 2. Enlist your friends

 While installing wooden floors like those from UK Flooring Direct is a relatively straightforward job, you may still be concerned about doing it yourself.
 That’s why I would enlist the help of my friends.
-I would dress up the event as a fun, DIY venturel, and gather them together to give me assistance in measuring, sawing, carrying and finally fitting the wooden slabs on to the floor.
+I would dress up the event as a fun, DIY venturel, and gather them together to give me assistance in measuring, sawing, carrying and finally fitting the wooden slabs onto the floor.

 This can often be a lot more fun than it sounds, and having your mates round can make the whole process a lot more entertaining – and it’ll certainly help get the job done quicker.
 Many hands make light work, after all.